gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/02-getting-started.md

     rpm -ivh upgrade-ux-1.0-1.el7.noarch.rpm

-Or, in case you would like to upgrade a version via +yum+ you could do the following:
+Or, in case you would like to upgrade a version via `yum` you could do the following:

     rpm -Uvh upgrade-ux-1.1-1.el7.noarch.rpm

 ## Prerequisites

-Be aware, that upgrade-ux is completely written in Korn Shell, therefore, you must have the +ksh+ executable on your UNIX system.
+Be aware, that upgrade-ux is completely written in Korn Shell, therefore, you must have the `ksh` executable on your UNIX system.
 To be sure you could type `which ksh`.
 If it is not present please install it first (most likely on Linux where it is not a standard package in base OS).